 We would like to thank Lenie for her many years of devoted care for our father and the many family friends and relatives for their love and support.
 We also want to thank the VNA Hospice personnel, the Visionary Healthcare Services personnel, and the Veterans Administration.

 Family and Friends are invited to attend a Celebration of Life at the El Estero Presbyterian Church, 490 Camino El Estero, Monterey, California, on Saturday, January 25, 2020 at 11a.m.

-To send flowers to the family of Royal Manaka, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Royal Manaka, please visit Tribute Store